mdshohrabhossain/research-materials-/reviewed papers/Paper2.md

 **2. Methodology**

 In this paper, they used two reinforcement learning methods to accomplish the task.
-And deep neural network is used to aprroximate the value fucktion for each of the methods.
+And deep neural network is used to aprroximate the value funtion for each of the methods.

 ![](https://github.com/mdshohrabhossain/research-materials-/blob/master/Figures/paper2.1.PNG)